shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Controlled-Lighting-System.md

 _Left: Raspberry Pi Pico W and HC-SR505 sensor; right: Raspberry Pi Pico W and HC-SR505 sensor with a scroll of paper._

 To my great surprise, a simple scroll of paper works wonders at getting rid of the false alarms, by virtue of limiting the range of the sensor's visibility.
-Furthermore, ever since I accidentally left it pointing upward, the system has literally turned a blind eye to my cat's loitering - an unexpected yet delightful side effect.
+Furthermore, ever since I accidentally left it pointing upward, the system has literally turned a blind eye to my cat's loitering, an unexpected yet delightful side effect that brings closure to this matter.

 ## Appendix
 ### Code repository